-Based on the results of the assessment for the financial year under review, the Audit Committee are satisfied with the quality of services, adequacy of resources provided, independence, objectivity and professionalism demonstrated by the External Auditors in carrying out their functions.
+Based on the results of the assessment for the financial year under review, the Audit Committee is satisfied with the quality of services, adequacy of resources provided, independence, objectivity and professionalism demonstrated by the External Auditors in carrying out their functions.

-A summary of work and the role of the Audit Committee in relation to both Internal and External Auditors are described in the Audit Committee report as set out on pages 42 to 45 of this Annual Report.
+A summary of works and the role of the Audit Committee in relation to both Internal and External Auditors are described in the Audit Committee Report as set out on pages 048 to 051 of this Annual Report.